caddyserver/forwardproxy/README.md

 Sets the ip(s) to use for outgoing connections

 - **policy [struct]**
 Sets the load balancing policy for outgoing connections.
-Options are ip_hash, random, first, round_robin, and uri_hash.
+Options are ip_hash(of both source and destination), random, and round_robin.
 _Default: random_

 ## Client Configuration